 You are taking on a PROJECT DISTRICT# in NYC for you and/or with a partner ideally to prepare for your PB Project.
 Create a Presentation Slide (share with partner) and include the following - (Max 10 slides)

-Take photos as evidence, either via Google Maps Street View OR in person as you walk around in your PROJECT DISTRICT #
+Take photos as evidence, either via Google Maps Street View OR in person as you walk around in your PROJECT DISTRICT # [Bonus for creative videos presentations]

 1) We are going to map our neighborhood and describe the change that our neighborhood has gone through over the years.